Ibis redibis nunquam per bella peribis

 Ibis redibis nunquam per bella peribis (alternatively Ibis redibis nunquam in bello morieris) is a Latin phrase, often used to illustrate the meaning of syntactic ambiguity to students of either Latin or linguistics.
 Traditionally, it is attributed to the oracles of Dodona.
-The phrase is thought to have been uttered to a general consulting the oracle about his fate in an upcoming battle.
+The phrase is thought to have been uttered by a general consulting the oracle about his fate in an upcoming battle.
 The sentence is crafted in a way that, without punctuation, it can be interpreted in two significantly different ways.